Ogadimma01/Devops_projects/Lamp_stack_projects/Lamp_stack.md

 ![photo](Images/mysqlexit.png)

-# Installing PHP
+# Installing php

-* PHP is available on Ubuntu Linux, but unlike Python (which comes pre-installed), must be manually installed.
+* php is available on Ubuntu Linux, but unlike Python (which comes pre-installed), must be manually installed.

-* Before installing PHP you should install Apache (or a preferred web server) and a database service such as MySQL
+* Before installing php you should install Apache (or a preferred web server) and a database service such as MySQL

-* In addition to PHP, you'll need PHP-mysql, a PHP module that allows communication between PHP and mysql-based databases and libapache-mod-php to enable apache handle php files.
+* In addition to php, you'll need php-mysql, a php module that allows communication between php and mysql-based databases and libapache-mod-php to enable apache handle php files.
 Core PHP packages will automatically be installed as dependencies.